MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/print-images.md

 Although Power Automate Desktop enables you to print documents using the **Print document** action, printing image files requires a different approach.

-To print an image file, you can create a batch script that launches Microsoft Paint and prints the selected image file through it.
+To print an image file, create a batch script that launches Microsoft Paint and prints the selected image file through it.

-To develop this script, create a new .txt file, copy the following code, and save it as **Image-printing.bat**.
+To develop the script, create a new .txt file, copy the following code, and save it as **Image-printing.bat**.

 > [!NOTE]
-> Before running the script, replace the **Image_Path** placeholder with the path of the image you want to print.
+> Before saving the script, replace the **Image_Path** placeholder with the file path of the image you want to print.

 ```
 @echo off